 Mahfuz Aziz is a professor of Electrical & Electronic Engineering at the University of South Australia (UniSA).
-He teaches courses in digital logic design, integrated circuit design, computer organisation and design.
-He fulfils many leadership roles and has successfully led academic teams in the development of innovative and stimulating teaching and learning approaches.
-He was Acting Dean of Teaching & Learning and member of the Academic Promotion Panel for the Division of IT, Engineering and the Environment.
+He teaches courses in digital logic design, integrated circuit design and advanced digital systems.
+He fulfils many leadership and mentoring roles and has successfully led academic teams in the development of innovative and stimulating learning approaches.
+He served as Acting Dean of Teaching & Learning and member of the Academic Promotion Panel for the Division of IT, Engineering and the Environment.